 Build Status History: showing me how often we break our build, and spikes in build duration signaling a significant change in our code base or its unit tests.

 Requirements Quality: Once you associate your work items with automated tests, you can track the quality of your requirements and how they map to your release pipeline.

 Test Results trends: This chart will display the trend of test results, such as passed or failed tests, for a selected build definition:

-In the release dashboard, my focus in how well our release pipeline is continuously allowing us to get value in the hands on our customers.
+In the Release dashboard, my focus is how well our release pipeline is continuously allowing us to get value in the hands on our customers.

 I am usually watching the progress of our topics: